-Though, the primary objective of designing a responsive website is to enhance user experience and functionality but, there are quite a few SEO benefits attached to it that helps a website get better rankings in search engine results.
+While the primary objective of website design services when implementing a responsive website are better UX and functionality, there are quite a few SEO benefits attached to it that helps a website get better rankings in search engine results.

 Google clearly recognizes the fact that an increasing number of users are making use of their smartphones to access the internet.
 Therefore, it is essential to provide them with a satisfying experience by presenting content that is specifically optimized for smartphones.
 When the needs of the smartphone users are met and they remain on a site for longer time periods, it naturally lowers the bounce rate and improves SEO.